Updated: 6/17/2025

 A Precious Ecosystem

-Lost Maples is home to a grove of Uvalde bigtooth maples, a Texan tree native to the limestone and igneous soils of the canyons and plains across central Texas.
-Each can grow to 50 feet tall and bloom with vibrant red, orange and yellow leaves in the fall.
+Lost Maples is home to a grove of Uvalde bigtooth maples, a Texas tree native to the limestone and igneous soils of the canyons and plains across central Texas.
+Each can grow to 50 feet tall and bloom with vibrant red, orange, and yellow leaves in the fall.

 Lost Maples can create unforgettable memories for the entire family, making it among the best state parks in central Texas.
 With so many other parks to choose from, however, the choice might be a difficult one for each individual.
 We encourage you to visit these parks for yourself, as well as the many others across Texas, and choose for yourself!